MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 #### Update your app

 SSO command handler `ProfileSsoCommandHandler` uses an Azure AD token to call Microsoft Graph.
-This token is obtained by using the logged-in Teams user token.
+This token is obtained by using the signed in Teams user token.
 The flow is brought together in a dialog that displays a consent dialog if necessary.

-1. Move `profileSsoCommandHandler` file under `auth/bot/sso` folder to `bot/src`. `ProfileSsoCommandHandler` class is an SSO command handler to get user info with SSO token, follow this method and create your own SSO command handler.
+1. Move `profileSsoCommandHandler` file under `auth\bot\sso` folder to `bot\src`. `ProfileSsoCommandHandler` class is an SSO command handler to get user info with SSO token, follow this method and create your own SSO command handler.
 1. Open `package.json` file and ensure that teamsfx SDK version >= 1.2.0.
 1. Execute the `npm install isomorphic-fetch --save` command in the `bot` folder.
 1. For ts script, execute the `npm install copyfiles --save-dev` command in the `bot` folder and replace following lines in `package.json`: